LuckyJimJD/LuckyJimJD.github.io/assets/presentations/DataTrespass.md

 ***

-### Food Lion: Facts
+### Food Lion

-- Reporters took jobs with Food Lion and made undercover recordings as part of expose.
+- Reporters took jobs with Food Lion and made undercover recordings as part of expose
 - Food Lion sued reporters for breach of employee duty of loyalty
 - Jury awarded $1 in damages

 ***

-### Food Lion: Holding
+### Food Lion

-By secretly recording business operations to expose unsanitary and deceptive practices, while acting as employees, the reporters "did not serve Food Lion faithfully, and their interest ... was diametrically opposed to Food Lion's"
+By secretly recording business operations to expose unsanitary and deceptive practices, while acting as employees, the reporters "did not serve Food Lion faithfully, and their interest ... was diametrically opposed to Food Lion's".

 ***